sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Factoring multivariate polynomials over non-prime finite fields (William Stein) -- The factoring algorithm works as follow.
 If {{{f}}} is a polynomial over a non-prime finite field, factoring {{{f}}} is reduced to factoring over a prime field and using GCD over the non-prime field.

- * Groebner bases over any field (John Perry) -- Support for computing the dimension of fields of large prime characteristics via the method {{{dimension()}}} in the module {{{sage.rings.polynomial.multi_polynomial_ideal.py}}}.
+ * Multivariate ideal dimensions over any field (John Perry) -- Support for computing the dimension of fields of large prime characteristics via the method {{{dimension()}}} in the module {{{sage.rings.polynomial.multi_polynomial_ideal.py}}}.
 The default is to use the functionalities of Singular to do so.
 However, if the characteristic of the field is larger than what Singular can handle, the method falls back on a toy implementation of Buchberger to compute the Groebner basis, and finally using the algorithm described in Chapter 9, Section 1 of the following text:
     * David A. Cox, John B. Little & Donal O'Shea.
 "Ideals, Varieties, and Algorithms: An Introduction to Computational Algebraic Geometry and Commutative Algebra" 3rd edition.
 Springer, 2007.

 == Distribution ==